yodobrin/BlobInsight/README.md

 ### Data movement

 Assuming the inventory is saved as parquet, the diagnostic logs, are saved as json lines, in an append_block blob type.
-This prevents us from directly reading the content using Spark.
-Therefore we need to move the logs to an adls-gen2 account and while we do the move, we can also convert the json lines to parquet.
+This setup stops us from directly accessing the content with Spark.
+So, we'll need to move the logs to an adls-gen2 account and while we do the move, we can also convert the json lines to parquet.

 There are multiple options to do this: